Willesden Green tube station: History

-The station opened on 24 November 1879 on the Metropolitan Railway (later the Metropolitan line).
-From 1894 to 1938 it was known as Willesden Green and Cricklewood.
-From 20 November 1939 it also served the Stanmore branch of the Bakerloo line, with Met services being withdrawn the following year.
+The original station opened on 24 November 1879 on the Metropolitan Railway (later the Metropolitan line).

+From 1894 to 1938, the station was known as Willesden Green and Cricklewood.
+From 20 November 1939, it also served the Stanmore branch of the Bakerloo line, with Met services being withdrawn in the following year.
 It transferred to the Jubilee line in 1979.
-A connecting tunnel at Embankment tube station mistakenly shows Willesden Green as part of the Bakerloo line as a result of a typo which instead should say Willesden Junction.
-This can be found on a printed map on the wall of Embankment station.
+A connecting tunnel at Embankment station mistakenly shows Willesden Green as part of the Bakerloo line, as a result of a typo which should say Willesden Junction instead; this can be found on a printed map on the wall of Embankment station.

-The main station buildings, which date from the reconstruction of 1925, are fine examples of the work of Charles Walter Clark, the Metropolitan Railway's architect, who used this style of marble white faience for several 'central' area stations.
+The new main station buildings, which date from the reconstruction of 1925, are fine examples of the work of Charles Walter Clark, the Metropolitan Railway's architect, who used this style of marble white faience for several 'central' area stations.
 The diamond-shaped clock is also a trademark of his style.
-The ticket hall interior, which retains much of the original green tesserae mosaic tiling, is a rare survival and was one of the reasons that led to the station being made a Grade II Listed Building in December 2006.
+The ticket hall interior retains much of the rare original green tesserae mosaic tiling and was one of the reasons that led to the station being made a Grade II Listed Building in December 2006.

-Willesden Green is one of the few stations on the southern section of the former Metropolitan Main line to still have its original platform buildings intact and its architecture is typical for a station serving a medium-sized town.
-Baker Street and Neasden are the other stations to have their platform buildings intact.
+Willesden Green is one of the few stations on the southern section of the former Metropolitan main line still to have its original platform buildings intact and its architecture is typical for a station serving a medium-sized town; Baker Street and Neasden are the other stations to have their platform buildings intact.
 The line between Finchley Road and Harrow-on-the-Hill was quadrupled between 1914 and 1916, and many intermediate stations had to be rebuilt to enable the fast lines to be built.

 A goods yard, which was in use until 1966, was located to the north of the station.
 From 1933, when the London Passenger Transport Board (LPTB) took over service, trains from the north would be run by the LNER to Neasden Depot where they would be then hauled by LPTB steam locos to Willesden.

+From the beginning of October 2022 to September 2023, this station was used to trial an artificial intelligence that would detect events such as fare evasion, anti-social behaviour and injured persons.
+This was done by installing a processing device that had access to the CCTV cameras present in the station.